Temporal Fair Division of Indivisible Goods with Scheduling: Temporal Fair Division with Scheduling

-\begin{proof} Consider the goods at the \(k \cdot n + \lceil\frac{n}{2}\rceil, k \in \mathbb{N}\) round to be \(\lceil\frac{n}{2}\rceil\) copies of the same good.
+Next, we show a key property in Algorithm~\ref{alg:tef1identicalDaysRn/2}. \begin{lemma} Every \(n\) rounds, Algorithm~\ref{alg:tef1identicalDaysRn/2} allocates each agent the goods that arrive in each round.
+Formally, denote \(O^* = O_1\), which is equivalent to all other rounds as we are under the identical days setting.
+Every \(n\) rounds, each agent is allocated \(O^*\).
+This means \(A^t_i = O^* \cup A^{t - n}_i\). \end{lemma} \begin{proof} Consider the goods at the \(k \cdot n + \lceil\frac{n}{2}\rceil, k \in \mathbb{N}\) round to be \(\lceil\frac{n}{2}\rceil\) copies of the same good.
 By Lemma~\ref{lemma:tef1identicalDaysRn/21}, Algorithm~\ref{alg:tef1identicaldaysRn/2RR} returns an EF1 allocation without allocating duplicate copies for each agent.
 Therefore, we do not allocate multiple copies to the same agent.
 Every \(n\) rounds, for each agent, we simply allocate a good to an agent if they do not have this ``copy", and each agent has exactly one copy of this good.
-After this allocation, each agent is allocated exactly the goods that arrive in each round, and Lemma~\ref{lemma:tef1identicalDaysRn/2} follows. \end{proof}
+After this allocation, each agent is allocated exactly the goods that arrive in each round, and Lemma~\ref{lemma:tef1identicalDaysRn/2} follows. \end{proof} Then, we prove Theorem~\ref{thm:tef1identicalDaysRn/2} by induction.
+For the base case \(t = \lambda\), we split its proof into two parts.
+First, in round \(t = \lceil\frac{\lambda}{2}\rceil\), we obtain an EF1 allocation.
+Then, in round \(t = \lambda\), by the algorithm's design, we allocate goods for each agent that are equivalent to the goods that arrive in each round.
+It is clear that at \(t = \lambda\), we have an EF allocation, as each agent has the same-valued allocation.